ctf2009/ansible-rpi-autohotspot/README.md

 ### How to Run

 - Clone this repository to your local machine

-- Run the `run_ping.sh` script to verify that the Pi is available.
+- Run one of the scripts ... for example, `run_ping.sh` script to verify that the Pi is available.

 ```
 ./run_ping.sh